forkcms/forkcms/CONTRIBUTING.md

 If you need some more help, or if you want to discuss about a feature, you can do this in multiple ways.

-* Create a github issue <https://github.com/forkcms/forkcms/issues>
+* Create a GitHub issue <https://github.com/forkcms/forkcms/issues>
 * Join us on IRC: #forkcms on irc.freenode.net
 * Create a WIP pull request.
 We can discuss how we can work further on it.